fabohax/fornjot/README.md

 ## Status

-XRIO is an early-stage geometry kernel.
+xrio is an early-stage geometry kernel.
 Core topological and geometric abstractions are in active design.
 This project is in **exploration phase**, ideal for contributors passionate about foundational CAD, Rust, or geometric computing.

 ---

 ## Contributing

-XRIO welcomes contributors interested in:
+xrio welcomes contributors interested in:

 * Geometric kernel architecture
 * Procedural and constraint-based modeling